Tenant System

 , but internally it’s referenced astenant-root

-. - A nested tenant could be named
+. - A user tenant is named

 foo

-, which would result intenant-foo
+, which results intenant-foo

 foo-bar